griwodz/branisj-blensor/README.md

 # Blensor

 A fork of the BlenSor repository.
-In this repo I'm expanding the the VLP-16 sensor simulation capabilities for use in my Master thesis project.
-See https://github.uio.no/branisj/thesis for the main repository.
+In this repo the VLP-16 sensor simulation capabilities are extended to simulate a more realistic noise for LiDAR scans.

 The scanning code can be found in the [blendodyne.py](release/scripts/addons/blensor/blendodyne.py) file.

+For build instructions, follow the BlenSor build instructions available at the [blender Website](https://wiki.blender.org/wiki/Building_Blender).